See also

 132 Queen Street, Newton Abbot

-James was lodging with Ernest Partridge and his family.
-There were other GWR workers also lodging there.
+James was lodging with Ernest partridge and his family.
+There were other Great Western Railway workers also lodging there.
 The house was across the road from the railway station, an important railway centre in Devon.

-James was a fireman with the GWR based at Newton Abbot.
+James is a fireman with the Great Western Railway based at Newton Abbot.
 He was first employed as an engine cleaner in Exeter, Then trained and promoted to shunter at Newton Abbot in December 1890.
 He ran an engine off the lines, was re-examined and found to be not up to the required standard and made a cleaner again.
-He was discharged from the GWR in March 93.
+He was discharged from the Great Western Railway in March 93.

 James joined the Royal Navy and served until 1919, initially signing on for 12 years and in 1906 for a further period that included the First War.